esyede/phpmarkdocs/docs/v0.9.9/getting-started/installation.md

 # Installation

+Installing phpMarkDocs is really a breeze:

-1. Download the [latest release](https://github.com/esyede/phpmarkdocs/releases/latest) and unpack it to your web server.
+1. Grab the [latest release](https://github.com/esyede/phpmarkdocs/releases/latest) and deploy it to your web server.
-2. Point your server to phpMarkDocs root directory.
-We'll do the rest for you.
+2. Direct your server to the heart of the phpMarkDocs engine – the root directory.
+Consider it done!
+We'll handle the rest of the heavy lifting.

-That's all!
-Simple, isn't it?
+Boom!
+You're in!
+Seriously, it's that ridiculously easy.

-### Setup your docs
+### Power up your documentation!
-You'll probably want to [configure](getting-started/configuration) your docs before getting started.

-If you want to skip this step and jump straight into writing your docs, [be happy](getting-started/basic-overview).
+Before you unleash your inner wordsmith, you might want to fine-tune your setup.
+Head over to the [configure](getting-started/configuration) section to customize your documentation.

+Want to dive headfirst into creating your masterpiece?
+Then [rejoice!](getting-started/basic-overview) The writing adventure awaits!